unforswearing/game_of_war/README.md

 ### Evaluation

 - In addition to correctness, we want to see (a) clean, readable, well-documented code that’s idiomatic to your language and (b) good commit messages.

+## Plan

+- Start game via "Start Game" button
+- When game is started, fetch a new deck for each player
+-